How to Deep-Plant Tomatoes

-There is definitely a right and a wrong way to plant your tomatoes.
-To ensure that your plants are as healthy as possible, and to get the biggest yield possible, you’ll want to deep plant them.
-Deep planting sounds like a simple concept, and it is not hard to do, but why do it?
-When you deep plant your tomatoes, the buried part of the stem shoots out additional roots, which help to stabilize the plant.
+There is definitely a right way and a wrong way to plant tomatoes.
+To ensure that your plants are as healthy as possible, and to get the biggest yield possible, you’ll want to deep-plant them.
+Deep-planting sounds like a simple concept, and it is not hard to do, but why do it?
+When you deep-plant your tomatoes, the buried part of the stem shoots out additional roots, which help to stabilize the plant.
 This is no small thing for a tomato plant, which can get large and unwieldy.
 With a strong root base, the plant can support a larger stem and branches, which also means bigger tomatoes.
-Learn the process for deep planting tomatoes by watching the video with Fine Gardening Senior Editor Danielle Sherry and following the steps below.
+Learn the process for deep-planting tomatoes by watching the video with Fine Gardening executive editor Danielle Sherry and following the steps below.

 - Pinch off any branches from about halfway down your tomato plant to the root ball.